Frequently Asked Questions

 - Prepare office staff for this modification in the practice

-- Develop a system for when and how to get parents the SEEK Parent Questionnaire (PQ –R) to complete, and, whether and how to include completed PQ-R's / PQ-Re's in the children's medical records
+- Develop a system for when and how to ask parents to complete the SEEK PQ-Re and, whether and how to include completed screeners in the children's medical records

 - Provide parents with the PQ-R / PQ-Re in advance of the visit.
 Usually the medical or nursing assistant who first sees the child provides the PQ-R / PQ-Re on a clipboard to the parent, with brief encouragement, such as "we're trying to improve the care we give to kids and families.
 Please fill this out and give it to your doctor/nurse at the start of the visit."
 The PQ-R / PQ-Re should be completed in a private room while waiting for the medical professional.